- Self-Employment Tax

 The rental value of a home or an allowance for a home furnished to you (including payments for utilities) after retirement.

-If you were a duly ordained minister who was an employee of a church and you must pay SE tax, the unreimbursed business expenses that you incurred as a church employee are allowed only as an itemized deduction for income tax purposes.
+If you were a duly ordained minister who was an employee of a church and you must pay SE tax, the unreimbursed business expenses that you incurred as a church employee are not deductible as an itemized deduction for income tax purposes.
 However, when figuring SE tax, subtract on line 2 the allowable expenses from your self-employment earnings and attach an explanation.

 If you were a U.S. citizen or resident alien serving outside the United States as a minister or member of a religious order and you must pay SE tax, you can’t reduce your net earnings by the foreign earned income exclusion or the foreign housing exclusion or deduction.

 If you have conscientious objections to social security insurance because of your membership in and belief in the teachings of a religious sect recognized as being in existence at all times since December 31, 1950, and which has provided a reasonable level of living for its dependent members, you are exempt from SE tax if you received IRS approval by filing Form 4029.
 In this case, don’t file Schedule SE.
 Instead, enter "Exempt—Form 4029" on Schedule 2 (Form 1040 or 1040-SR), line 4, or Form 1040-NR, line 55.
 See Pub.
 517 for details.